erenali22/Chitter/app/README.md

 ### Create a New Chatter

-Compose and post a new chatter with a character limit, optional hashtags, gif, emojis, and location.
+Compose and post a new chatter with a character limit, optional hashtags, mentions, gif, emojis, and location.

 - Require Authentication: true
 - Request